Skip to content

 • Verify that the Network Access Requirements are met for the deploy_node.
 Check the verbose (-vvvv) output from the ansible-playbook command for the Network Verification.

-• Ensure that How to set up DNS records has been followed.
+• Ensure that DNS Requirements has been followed.
 Check the verbose (-vvvv) output from the ansible-playbook command for the DNS verification step.

 • Check if iptables rules from Wire installation are in place using the following command: